Plumbers' knots: The map

-\begin{defn} Let $w\in L_n$.
-Define $A_n:L_n\to K_n$ to be the map which takes the PL knot $\psi_w$ to the plumbers' knot $\phi_w$.
-In general, $A_n$ does not preserve knot types or even non-singularity.
-However, in order to ensure that $A_n$ respects knot type it is sufficient to force the lengths of segments in $\psi_w$ to be sufficiently small.
+In general, $A_n$ does not preserve topological knot types or even non-singularity.
+However, in order to ensure that $A_n$ respects knot type it is sufficient to force the segments in $\psi_w$ to be ``short'', and we can accomplish this for a given knot $\psi_w$ by looking at its image under $I_{n, N}$ for large enough $N$.
+To find such $N$, we require the following measurement.